MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 spawnTimer+=fixedDelta
 ```

-Now run your game...
+Now run your game.
 You should obstacles being generated every `1.5` seconds and with varying vertical positions!
 You're getting closer to completing *Hoppy Bunny*!

 #Summary

 The gaming is really coming together now, you've learnt to:

-- Building a multi object obstacle
+- Building a multi-object obstacle
 - Dynamically generating obstacles in the scene
 - Randomizing obstacle properties
 - Removing objects from a scene when no longer required